nirajankeybridge/faqs/how-do-i-register-my-operations.md

-Please visit the Register section at [https://ca.keybridgewireless.com](https://ca.keybridgewireless.com)
+Please register your operation at the Register section at [http://ca.keybridgewireless.com](http://ca.keybridgewireless.com)